Thor-tech-of-metal/repo-it-notes/my-notes/azure/how-to-see-logs-Dash-board.md

 ### How to see logs errors

-1 chose your resource group ( make sure to have all Subscription selected. )
+1 Go to inisghts--> chose failures --> see all top exceptions. [ See enclosed image.](./see-errors-exceptions.png) .

-2 go to settings -->  Application Insights
+2 Click the number next to the top Exception, the one in the count colum.

-3 chose view application "data-store-api-aat - Application Insights"
+3 See the logs of this exception type.

-4 chose --> Failures --> chose one particular error and then chose --> Drill into... see logs
+4 Chose one particular error log.
+In the  "see sample exception" section.
+It will bring details of one particular error and the request id . operation id. [ See enclosed image.](./see-one-particular-error-with-operation-id.png)

 ### Query from the longs